Book: Nelson Beats the Odds

 2) How have you been able to get over the opinions and backlashes of people that won't agree or understand these stories?

 I love controversy.
-Whenever you do something that highlights African people, someone is going to to be in their feelings.
+Whenever you do something that highlights African people, someone is going to be in their feelings.
 I can't worry about them because the youth need to read stories and see images that reflect them.
 The only opinions that matter to me are the ones coming from the people I write about and write for.

 3) What was the most challenging part of writing these stories?

-Not only am I an author, I'm also a publisher.
+Not only am I an author, but I'm also a publisher.
 The hardest part is coming up with the money to finance my projects.
 Writing the stories is fairly easy because graphic novels don't require a lot of text.